 Leather Gloves or Worker’s Gloves

 Do your hands a favor.
 Rope burn sucks.
 So does frostbite.
 And breaking sticks with your bare hands will leave your hands callused and sore.
+Also, a nice pair of heat resistant gloves will do you well.
 Thank me later.

 Bungee cords are yet another way to create a clothesline.
 They can also serve as extra tie downs for your tent or tarps.
 You can hang a lamp inside of your tent, or hang food high off the ground to deter raccoons.